-- They believe the cops are nothing but bigots and may find any reason to arrest them simply because of their race or ethnicity.
+- They believe that the cops are nothing but prejudiced assholes, and may find any reason to arrest or attack them simply because of their race/ethnicity, being poor, or other attributes.

-- Someone they love gets arrested/killed by the police and said person may or may not have gone through at least one of the above, which results in them being wary around cops because of what the other person went through.
+- Someone they love gets (rightfully or wrongfully) arrested/attacked/killed by the police, and said person may or may not have gone through at least one of the above, which results in them being very wary around cops because of what the other person went through.

 Most of the time, their views are at least somewhat justified, but sometimes it's nothing more than pettiness and/or paranoia.
 Often times, they'll have a grudge towards all law enforcement, even those who are good and have not wronged this character.

 Note that if a character hates the police because they arrested them for breaking the law, then it would only count if the punishment for the crime was unjustified, as it's obvious that criminals would hate the police for doing their job correctly.
 If a character hates the cops because someone they knew was the one arrested, then it still counts since, while they're not the ones being arrested, their experience with someone they care about being incarcerated will sour their overall opinion on the law, even if that character was a legitimate criminal.